openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 `ov::RemoteContext::create_tensor()`, and `ov::RemoteContext::get_params()` methods.
 On this level, native handles are re-interpreted as void pointers and all arguments are passed using `ov::AnyMap` containers that are filled with `std::string, ov::Any` pairs.
-Two types of map entries are possible: descriptor and container.
-The first map entry is a descriptor, which sets the expected structure and possible parameter values of the map.
+Two types of map entries are possible: descriptor and container. descriptor, which sets the expected structure and possible parameter values of the map.

 For possible low-level properties and their description, refer to the `openvino/runtime/intel_gpu/remote_properties.hpp` header file .